Genius-gambit/cub3d/readme.md

 20.	`make vg` rule added, see Makefile
 21. Leak found and fixed in `clean_whitespaces();` was missing a pointer
 22. Added new function to libft: `ft_strrmc();` removes `char c` from array
+23. Uncomment of MLX related lines in Makefile, MLX now functional in Program

 `MA:`